flaviovdf/SO-2017-2/seminario/README.md

 ## Datas, Entregas e Alunos

-1. Escolha do tema:
+1. Escolha do tema: Até 31 de Outubro
-1. Entrega do relatório:
+1. Entrega do relatório: Até 28 de Novembro
-1. Apresentações:
+1. Apresentações: A definir (até o dia 02 de Novembro)

 ## Objetivos